 Daniel and I thought that we would write to let you know how everything went with our wonderful hypnobirth experience.

-Also during the 7th Month of my pregnancy the baby was only sized in the 30% range, which is remarkable for a gestational diabetic to have such a small baby at that stage, which allowed me to go full term without inducement.
+Also during the 7th month of my pregnancy my baby was only sized in the 30% range, which is remarkable for a gestational diabetic to have such a small baby at that stage, which allowed me to go full term without induction.
 This was good news so far.

 We phoned the hospital to tell them that things were on their way, and they wanted me to come in straight away (or after dinner) for my trace tests and then probably send me home.
 Now we took your advice and stayed home for another 1 1/2hrs before things started to progress or 4-3mins apart.